voidrank/FastMask/README.md

 [FastMask: Segment Multi-scale Object Candidates in One Shot](https://arxiv.org/abs/1612.08843)

+*(To appear as a spotlight paper at CVPR 2017 in Honolulu, Hawaii)*

 [Hexiang Hu\*](http://hexianghu.com), Shiyi Lan\*, Yuning Jiang, Zhimin Cao, Fei Sha (\*Equal contribution.
 Work was done during their internships at Megvii Inc.)